-A new Oxford University Press report, Bridging the Word Gap at Transition: The Oxford Language Report 2020, looks at why so many children start secondary school without the word skills they need, and how to solve this problem.
-It says that students with a limited vocabulary – or word gap – struggle to understand what is being taught at school and that this can mean they do less well in exams.
+Last year’s Oxford University Press report, Bridging the Word Gap at Transition: The Oxford Language Report 2020, looked at why so many children start secondary school without the word skills they need, and how to solve this problem.
+It reported that students with a limited vocabulary – or word gap – struggle to understand what is being taught at school and that this can mean they do less well in exams.
 This can affect their job prospects in the future and can also damage their confidence and sense of wellbeing.

 At secondary school students face up to four times as much language as they did at primary school.
 While new words which are part of the subject being taught (such as maths or science terms) are explained by teachers, it is the general academic vocabulary – sometimes referred to as Tier 2 vocabulary – which is trickier.
 This is a general background vocabulary often used in educational settings and in many workplaces.
 Adults working in these environments instinctively use this type of vocabulary, often assuming that young people understand more of it than they do.

 In the report, OUP asked leading educational experts and teachers to share their ideas for ways to help students at this crucial transition time.
 It also highlights how parents and carers can help build up their children’s vocabulary to make the move from primary to secondary school that bit easier.
 Here are some ideas to try at home:

 The more talking we do with children at home, the more language and vocabulary they come across.
 Encourage lively conversations about things that interest them, what is going on in their world, and in the world around us.
 Try watching a documentary together or listen to the news in the car, or point out a newspaper headline and then encourage them to express their opinions and ideas about it.
 Even if you disagree, let them speak and show that you appreciate hearing their views!